tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 ## Frequently Asked Questions for Developers

 Welcome and thanks for visiting!
 AdNauseam is a completely non-profit, volunteer-run project.
+And we REALLY do need your help!

-If you're interested, but not sure where to start, send an email to adnauseam-@-rednoise-dot-com and tell us about your skills and interests.
+If you're interested in helping, but not sure how/where to start, send an email to adnauseam-@-rednoise-dot-com and tell us about your skills and interests.

-*We really do need your help!*

 ### Getting Started
 * [How to build AdNauseam from source?](https://github.com/dhowe/AdNauseam/wiki/Building-AdNauseam-from-source-(for-developers))